Rubberverse/qor-chyrp/chyrp-lite/README.md

 4. Navigate to `localhost:9001/upgrade.php`
 5. Remove the file from host with `podman exec -t CONT_ID rm /app/www/chyrp/upgrade.php`

 Correct folder structure is `/app/www/chyrp/<root>` and not ex. `/app/www/chyrp/chyrplite-2024.03/<root>`.
-Verify that your mount are correct.
+Verify that your mounts are correct.

 ## 🍒 Troubleshooting